dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 </article>
 {% endhighlight %}

-Add <pre>comments: 0</pre> to all the posts where you do not want to display the comment box.
+Add {% highlight css %} comments: 0 {% endhighlight %} to all the posts where you do not want to display the comment box.
 You can use this for other comment boxes as well.

 ## 2. Google Plus
 Google has a very minimal and elegant comment box.
 I have no doubt that it looks better than Disqus but it is just for Google users.
 One must have Google plus account to comment.